Omii2623/Wazuh-SOC-Lab/README.md

 ## 4. Conclusion
 This lab successfully demonstrates the "Detect, Analyze, and Respond" lifecycle.
 By configuring granular monitoring and analyzing security telemetry, I established end-to-end visibility over an endpoint's security posture.

+---
+## Disclaimer
+All activities demonstrated in this laboratory were performed within a controlled, isolated virtual environment.
+These experiments were conducted for educational purposes to understand defensive security operations and threat detection methodologies.
+Unauthorized access to computer systems is illegal and unethical.